 Section 2: Election Dates

-A. The Student Association election shall be held in March or April for the Executive Officers.
+A. The Student Government Association election shall be held each April for the Executive Officers.

-B. The Class Presidents shall be elected in the fall semester.
+B. The Class Representatives shall be elected in the fall semester.

 C. The positions not filled in the spring elections shall be filled by election in the fall semester.